coderholic/pyradio/README.md

     ln -s /Applications/VLC.app/Contents/MacOS/VLC cvlc

-The second step is to install the python package:
+The second step is to use pip to install the python package:

     pip install pyradio

+#### Linux:

+	pip install pyradio

+## Building from source:

+	python setup.py build

+The second step is to install the build:

+	sudo python setup.py install

 ## Shell